Location: International, Work Remotely or Nairobi, Kenya

 - Identify risks and critical issues that need leadership or team consideration and decision(s).
 Ensure that Secretariat team members get the support they need from JSI and inSupply home office technical, operational, and communication staff.

 Team culture, communication, and collaboration

-- Facilitate effective, regular, and productive team communication, collaboration, and coordination, fostering an organized, inclusive and positive work environment for team members located in Nairobi, Accra, Mumbai, New Delhi, and Washington DC.
+- Facilitate team communication, collaboration, and coordination, fostering an organized, inclusive, and positive work environment for team members located in Nairobi, Accra, Mumbai, New Delhi, and Washington DC.

 - Create opportunities to provide feedback and coaching to ensure that the team maintains peak creativity and performance.
-This includes help determining priorities, setting boundaries, and identifying risks to work-life balance.
+This includes help determine priorities, setting boundaries, and identifying risks to work-life balance.

 - Foster a cohesive, human-centered team culture.
 Help diverse team members and stakeholders listen, understand, respect, and empathize with each other.

 - Based on a solid understanding of JSI and inSupply Health policies and procedures, monitor and oversee execution of HCDExchange infrastructure, processes, and practices, including quality assurance, recruiting, financial management, and compliance.
 Ensure compliance with funder requirements, especially with regards to safeguarding, child protection, copyright and licensing, and data privacy and security.